mickfuzz/phd4/_archive/2024-6-2-Literature_review.md

 ### Problematising distinctions between instruction-based tutorials and unguided approaches

 The process of learning technical skills through trial and error is something that many self-driven learners are familiar with.
-The desire to complete a particular project and self-motivated access to the resources to achieve it is the stuff of computing mythology, recalling the kind of garage innovation that created Apple computer and early hacker computing culture [@fuller_garage_2015].
 However, this is not an ideal pedagogy.
 Even with access to resources and critiques of pure discovery learning are also valid [@mayer_should_2004].

 On the other end of the spectrum, tutorials are a common way of learning coding and exist in many forms and formats [@head_composing_2020; @kim_pedagogical_2017].